Artificial Intelligence (AI)

 Generative artificial intelligence (AI)

 Artificial intelligence (AI) tools are now widespread and easy to access.
-Staff, pupils and parents/carers may be familiar with generative chatbots such as ChatGPT and Google Bard.
-Sir John Lawes recognises that AI has many uses to help pupils learn, but may also lend itself to cheating and plagiarism.
+Staff, students and parents/carers may be familiar with generative chatbots such as ChatGPT and Google Bard.
+Sir John Lawes recognises that AI has many uses to help students learn, but may also lend itself to cheating and plagiarism.

 - As a research tool to help them find out about new topics and ideas